 Volunteers complete employee orientation and receive additional training as needed.
 Some of the many services performed by volunteers include:

-- Visiting with patients and circulating books, magazines, videos, playing cards and puzzles to patients and waiting areas.
+- Visiting with patients and circulating books, magazines, playing cards and puzzles to patients and waiting areas.

 - Providing a warm welcome and assisting as patients are discharged.